Take note: review of Buffett’s purchases in Japan

 Total cumulative returns of the index

 If the past year has taught investors anything, it’s that current trends in the number of virus cases may be completely disconnected from stock market performance.
 For investors worried about low forward yields compared to evaluations In US markets, Japanese valuations continue to show attractive relative discounts.

 Index futures price relative to earnings

-While valuations tell us little about the outlook for relative performance over the next six to twelve months, they tend to be very important over five to ten year horizons.
+While valuations tell us little about the outlook for relative performance over the next six to twelve months, they tend to be very important over time horizons of five to ten years.

 And Japan’s recent virus challenges – which we all hope to reverse quickly – have created opportunities for investors.
 As Warren Buffet says: “Be afraid when others are greedy and greedy when others are afraid.”